YouwangDeng/Leetcode/455-Term-Note.md

     ```

 * Object hashCode and equals will return the address of the object
 * class DivBy3Tester implements ConditionTester
+* This method isn't responsible for the recovery policy for exceptions for this program.
+* The method has a non-void return type and there is no valid return value we could return from this method once this exception occurs.